23.3.4 Classes and functions

 test suites.
 The class presents the interface needed by the test

-runner to allow it to be run as any other test case, but all the
+runner to allow it to be run as any other test case.
+Running a

-are provided to add test cases and suites to the aggregation.
-If
+Additional methods are provided to add test cases and suites to the

 This class is responsible for loading tests according to various